 A couple of October highlights will appeal to fans of cinema:

-- Vienna’s leading film festival normally starts toward the end of October.
-The long-running Viennale (2023 dates TBA) has all the accoutrements you expect of such an event: prestigious prizes, special guests, national and international pre-release films, etc.
+- Vienna’s leading film festival, the long-running Viennale, has all the accoutrements you expect of such an event: prestigious prizes, special guests, national and international pre-release films, etc. (October 19th to 31st)

 - The SLASH film festival invites you to discover the darker and more fantastical side of the silver screen (September 21st to October 1st)